Kojonup BESS

 Development of a BESS undergoes a comprehensive planning and environmental assessment process to ensure the Project’s impacts are minimised and managed during construction and operations.
 This process also involves engaging with the community to understand local concerns and incorporate them into the development of the Project.

-We will engage with the Shire, landowners, neighbours, First Nations peoples and surrounding communities as early as possible, keeping people informed and involved.
+We will continue to engage with the Shire, landowners, neighbours, First Nations peoples and surrounding communities as early as possible, keeping people informed and involved.

 Community & Benefits